 A complete job description and application is on our website: www.kodiakelectric.com.
 Email Nancy B. Sweeney, Human Resources, Kodiak Electric Association, for more information: firstname.lastname@example.org.
 This position is open until filled.
 This institution is an equal opportunity provider and employer.

-Must be a graduate of an approved Electrical Wireman/Electrician/Meterman apprenticeship and have a minimum of three years of experience in the electrical field.
+Must be a graduate of an approved substation apprenticeship program or have a valid State of Alaska Certificate of Fitness as a Journeyman Electrician and be a graduate of an approved Electrical Wireman/Electrician/Meterman apprenticeship.
+Minimum of three years of experience in the electrical field required.
 Must be able to perform all required duties of a qualified Journeyman Electrician, and be familiar with National Electric Safety Code, National Electric Code, OSHA rules and regulations, APPA Safety Manual and other applicable safety codes, RUS List of Materials, and RUS construction specifications.
-Must be familiar with underground and overhead generation, transmission, and distribution substation systems, and the ability to construct, operate, and repair electrical substation systems.
+Must be familiar with underground and overhead generation, transmission, and distribution substation systems, and have the ability to construct, operate, and repair electrical substation systems.

-The position requires a State of Alaska (SOA) Electrical Journeyman Certificate of Fitness.
-Include with your application a copy of your SOA Certificate of Fitness or respective Journeyman Electrician license from another state.
-Also include with your application acknowledgement on obtaining a SOA Certificate of Fitness.
-Information may be found at: State of Alaska/Department of Labor and Workforce Development/Labor Standards and Safety Division/Mechanical Inspection, or the following link: https://labor.alaska.gov/lss/forms/cof-app.pdf.
+Include with your application proof of your completed apprenticeship program and your Journeyman Electrician license.
+Information about the State of Alaska Certificate of Fitness may be found at: State of Alaska/Department of Labor and Workforce Development/Labor Standards and Safety Division/Mechanical Inspection, or the following link: https://labor.alaska.gov/lss/forms/cof-app.pdf.